radianceteam/everscale-client-php/development.md

 ## Wrapper upgrade

+To update wrapper to the new TON SDK version:

+1. Update `ton_client` extension version in `composer.json`.
-To update wrapper to the new TON SDK version, download new `api.json` and run `composer generate`, then ensure that all tests are passing and write new ones for the new functions, if any.
+2. Download new `api.json` and run `composer generate`.
+3. Ensure that all tests are passing and write new ones for the new functions, if any.

 ## Releasing